akaspin/workshops/two_tags/presentation/index.md

 ---

-# ... and one main
+# ... and one main.go

 ```go
 func main() {